urllib3/urllib3/docs/v2-migration-guide.rst

 ``ImportError: cannot import name 'DEFAULT_CIPHERS' from 'urllib3.util.ssl_'``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This likely happens because you're using botocore which does not support urllib3 2.0 yet:
+This likely happens because you're using botocore which `does not support urllib3 2.0 yet
-https://github.com/boto/botocore/issues/2921.
-The good news is that botocore explicitly declares in
+<https://github.com/boto/botocore/issues/2921>`_.
+The good news is that botocore explicitly declares
-its dependencies that it only supports urllib3<1.27.
+in its dependencies that it only supports urllib3<2.
 Make sure to use a recent pip.
 That way, pip
 will install urllib3 1.26.x until botocore starts supporting urllib3 2.0.

 If you're deploying to an AWS environment such as Lambda or a host using Amazon Linux 2,
-you'll need to explicitly pin to `urllib3<1.27` in your project to ensure urllib3 2.0 isn't
+you'll need to explicitly pin to `urllib3<2` in your project to ensure urllib3 2.0 isn't
 brought into your environment.
 Otherwise, this may result in unintended side effects with
 the default boto3 installation.